 News has been banned; with a block on news sites on my laptop and my entertainment coming from Film 4, E4 and The Drama Channel, none of which carry news bulletins.
 I have had to step back almost totally from social media; news/Twitter feeds were making things worse.
 The Stage, which despite the turmoil outside is managing deliveries to me albeit with some delays, is being filed for future reading: I can’t do it just now.

 When I knew lockdown and unemployment were coming, I envisaged plenty of time to catch up on reading plays and those theatre related books that I never seem to quite get around to, but as yet this hasn’t happened.
 I have found that action based tasks such as above help to keep me occupied and mentally distracted: reading for its own sake does not.

-However all this activity does not stop the regular paralysing pauses as the reality of what is happening intrudes.
+However, all this activity does not stop the regular paralysing pauses as the reality of what is happening intrudes.
 It is not just the UK’s theatres that have shutdown or even the UK creative sector: but the UK, and the world as a whole.
-Like many other freelance creatives I am left frozen by the reality of how am I to survive.The majority of freelance creatives are use to period of unemployment, it comes with the job (or not!); however if you are unfussy and resourceful there is the possibility of finding a short term “day jobs” to keep you going.
-Whilst the Government’s recent announcement of support for freelancers is welcome, the conditions attached mean that a large number of creatives, those whose careers are portfolio with a number of elements including work paid as PAYE, and many others will find themselves ineligible for any support.
-A prospect which does leave you quite paralysed with fear.
+Like many other freelance creatives, I am left frozen by the reality of how am I to survive.The majority of freelance creatives are used to periods of unemployment, it comes with the job (or not!); however, if you are unfussy and resourceful, there is the possibility of finding a short term “day jobs” to keep you going.
+Whilst the Government’s recent announcement of support for freelancers is welcome, the conditions attached mean that many creatives, those whose careers are portfolio with numerous elements including work paid as PAYE, and many others will find themselves ineligible for any support.
+A prospect which really leaves you quite paralysed with fear.